winitzki/scall/tutorial/programming_dhall.md

   ∀(r : Type) → (∀(t : Type) → { seed : t, step : t → F t } → r) → r
 ```

-A rigorous proof that `GFix F` is indeed the greatest fixed point of `T = F T` is shown in the already mentioned paper "Recursive types for free".
+A rigorous proof that `GFix F` is indeed the greatest fixed point of `T = F T` is shown in the paper "Recursive types for free".
-Hre, we will focus on the practical usage of the greatest fixed points.
+Hre, we will focus on the practical use of the greatest fixed points.

 ### The fixed point isomorphisms